Ye Olde Boar’s Head P.H. (left) and Jubilee Library (right) on Middleton’s Long Street look lovely in spring with the cherry blossom.

 The library is an unusual early Arts & Crafts building that lies in the pleasant Jubilee Park at the centre of the Middleton conservation area.
 As well as the timber-framed pub, close by are St. Leonard’s Church and the Old Grammar School – the oldest pub, church and school in the Manchester region.
 Opposite is the unique Arts & Crafts Church – the heart of Middleton’s Golden Cluster of heritage.

-Jubilee Library includes the Middleton Local History archive – which contains a wealth of historical resources including books, photographs, maps and newspaper archives.
-It is open most days to the public with free WiFi, a study area and photocopier and is as perfect for a relaxing browse as it is for serious study.
+The Jubilee Library is open every day except Sundays and Bank Holidays.
+Latest opening times are HERE.
+It includes the Middleton Local History archive – which contains a wealth of historical resources including books, photographs, maps and newspaper archives.
+It has free WiFi, a study area and photocopier and is as perfect for a relaxing browse as it is for serious study.

-Jubilee Library has several cutting-edge Arts & Crafts features.
-For example, it combines pegged oak timber frame with modern reinforced concrete and the design looks both to the past and the future for inspiration.
+Jubilee Library is a very unusual building with several interesting Arts & Crafts features.
+For example, old fashioned pegged oak timber framing is combined with reinforced rolled iron columns and girders and a reinforced concrete floor.
+Inside, it looks like a cotton mill.
+The design looks both to the past and the future for inspiration.